Academic Catalog

 Ethnobotany/Ethnoecology Lab 1 UNITS

-Prerequisite: "C" grade or higher or "Pass" in either BIO 133 or BIO 134 or KUMEY 133 or KUMEY 134 or concurrent enrollment
+Prerequisite: "C" grade or higher or "Pass" in either BIO 133 or BIO 134 or KUMY 133 or KUMY 134 or concurrent enrollment

 3.0 hours laboratory

-Laboratory experiments to complement KUMEY 133/BIO 133: Ethnoecology and KUMEY 134/BIO 134: Ethnobotany.
+Laboratory experiments to complement KUMY 133/BIO 133: Ethnoecology and KUMY 134/BIO 134: Ethnobotany.
 Basic concepts in cell biology, plant taxonomy/identification, plant anatomy, plant physiology, and ecology will be covered.
 Students will utilize the tools of scientific inquiry to examine the relationship between plants, people and the environment using hands-on experiences.
 The labs will feature lessons in plant morphology, plant ecology, phytochemistry, and traditional preparation and uses of plants.
 Particular attention will be paid to the plants and plant communities within the Kumeyaay/Diegueño ethnobotanical region of Southern California.
-Also listed as KUMEY 135.
-Not open to students with credit in KUMEY 135.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+Also listed as KUMY 135.
+Not open to students with credit in KUMY 135.
+(CSU/UC) (AA/AS-B, CSU-B3, IGETC-5C)

 BIO-140